Acoustic Sound Insulation Guide

 60kg/m3 sound insulation slabs offer optimum acoustic insulation performance

 For optimum perfomance, we recommend using the 60kg/m3 sound insulation slabs, as these are proven to offer the best levels of noise reduction when comparing cost against performance.
-Higher density slabs cost more, but the return on the soundproofing perfomance doesn’t warrant the extra spend, and this is why we use the 60kg/m3 acoustic slabs in all our soundproof systems.
+Higher-density slabs cost more, but the return on the soundproofing perfomance doesn’t warrant the extra spend, which is why we use 60kg/m³ acoustic slabs in all our soundproof systems.

 What thickness of insulation is best?

-The correct insulation thickness will depend on the depth of the cavity that needs to be insulated.
-Noise insulation slabs are supplied in 25mm, 50mm, 75mm and 100mm thick slabs.
+The correct insulation thickness depends on the depth of the cavity to be insulated.
+Noise-insulation slabs are supplied in 25mm, 50mm, 75mm, and 100mm thicknesses.

-When choosing the insulation thickness, it is important to note that the cavity you are insulating does not need filling; filling the void could cause a potential bridge for sound to transfer.
+When choosing the insulation thickness, it is essential to note that the cavity you are insulating does not need to be filled; filling the void could create a potential sound bridge.

 We recommend filling the cavity between 50% and 75% of its depth for the best soundproofing.
-If you are soundproofing a stud wall and the frame is four inches deep, the best thickness to choose would be 75mm.
+If you are soundproofing a stud wall with a 100mm frame, the best thickness to choose is 75mm.
 The recommended depth of insulation to use between floor joists is 100mm.

 Choose DFM noise insulation slabs for your soundproofing solution